 Unlike many competitors, Audi Sport customer racing, in the Audi RS 3 LMS, has opted for a sedan, which means a classic touring car.
 In order to offer customers a race car with perfect aerodynamics, intensive wind tunnel tests were conducted with a so-called 60-percent model.
 They have resulted in aero components which are visually attractive as well.
 They are made of CFRP and contribute to the Audi RS 3 LMS achieving a dry weight of only 1,180 kilograms.

 Like the GT3 category, the TCR class includes a Balance of Performance (BoP) rating.
 In pre-season rating tests, the TCR organization determines the individual performance potential of every race car and subsequently establishes vehicle weight, ride height and engine power output.

-For the RS 3 LMS, Audi also offers an attractive accessories package that encompasses diverse components.
+For the RS 3 LMS, Audi also offers an attractive accessories package that encompasses three components.
+Customers may order a particularly lightweight and durable Makrolon windshield that is also available with a heater.
 An electric air condition system using the Peltier effect enables helmet cooling for the driver.
-The longitudinally adjustable pedal box together with the axially and vertically adjustable steering column allows optimum ergonomic adjustment of the Audi RS 3 LMS to all driver physiques.
+Finally, the longitudinally adjustable pedal box together with the axially and vertically adjustable steering column allows optimum ergonomic adjustment of the Audi RS 3 LMS to all driver physiques.
 This pays off particularly in endurance races in which drivers of different heights frequently take turns at the wheel.